cloudposse-github-actions/string-transformer/README.md

 ## Introduction

-This repo is a template for GitHub Actions written in TypeScript.
+This is a GitHub Action that can be used to transform strings in GitHub Actions.